DorkOS

 { "toolCallId": "tc_123" }

-Failing to respond to an approval_required event blocks the agent.
-The SSE stream stays open until the tool call is resolved.
+Failing to respond to an approval_required event blocks the agent until the server-side timeout (remainingMs) elapses and the tool call is auto-denied.

 Both /approve, /deny, and /submit-answers may return 409 with { code: "INTERACTION_ALREADY_RESOLVED" } if the SDK resolved the interaction before the request arrived.
 Treat this as success.